sswam/allemande/doc/ideas.md

 - use 100dhv to adjust for keyboard issues on mobile
 	- tried, not working
+	- I got it working but causes other issues
+	- try with position: fixed or something?
+	- I'd like to be able to zoom in the image viewer, maybe
+	- How to allow reload by drag down, which used to work?

 - set up a dev instance